Children of the American Revolution: Membership

 “Any boy or girl under the age of twenty-two years is eligible for membership in The National Society of the Children of the American Revolution who is lineally descended from a man or woman who, with unfailing loyalty, rendered material aid to the cause of American Independence as a soldier, sailor, civil officer, or recognized patriot in one of the several Colonies or States, or of the United States, provided that the applicant is personally acceptable to the Society."

-Members of the NSCAR are assisted and advised by adults who are known as senior leaders.
-Senior leaders are usually members of either the Daughters of the American Revolution which in 2021 has 185,000 members or the Sons of the American Revolution.
-Children learn leadership skills such as how to conduct a meeting using Robert's Rules of Order, how to hostess a formal tea party during which introductions are made and recognitions are given.
-For example, a formal tea party hosted on December 19, 1971, by the Alhambra San Gabriel Society of the CAR was covered in the News-Herald and Journal Green Sheet on December 19, 1971, featuring Mrs. Alvin Willard Kirkham, a member of the DAR and her grand daughter, Karen Earle Lile who at the age of 12 was noted in the paper as one of the officiators and hostesses, acting in the role of vice-president of the CAR chapter alongside President Richard Norman Boehle.
+Members of the NSCAR are assisted and advised by adults known as senior leaders.
+Senior leaders are usually members of either the Daughters of the American Revolution, which in 2021 has 185,000 members, or the Sons of the American Revolution.
+Children learn leadership skills such as conducting a meeting using Robert's Rules of Order and how to hostess a formal tea party during which introductions are made and recognitions are given.
+For example, a formal tea party hosted on December 19, 1971, by the Alhambra San Gabriel Society of the CAR was covered in the News-Herald and Journal Green Sheet on December 19, 1971, featuring Mrs. Alvin Willard Kirkham, a member of the DAR and her granddaughter, Karen Earle Lile who at the age of 12 was noted in the paper as one of the officiators and hostesses, acting in the role of vice-president of the CAR chapter alongside President Richard Norman Boehle.

-The NSCAR is an approved organization listed within the Hereditary Society Community of the United States of America.
+The NSCAR is an approved organization in the Hereditary Society Community of the United States of America.